squasta/terraform-azurerm-AKSJuly2020/README.md

 - An Azure Resource Group
 - An Azure Kubernetes Services Cluster with 1 node pool running Linux
 - An additionnal node pool (pool2) with Windows Server 2019 nodes
+- A linux virtual node (Azure Container Instance) through a Virtual Kubelet
 - An Azure Load Balancer Standard SKU
-- A Virtual Network with it Subnets (subnet for AKS Pods, subnets for AzureBastion and AzureFirewall/NVA if needed)
+- A Virtual Network with it Subnets (subnet for AKS Pods, subnets for AzureBastion and AzureFirewall/NVA if needed, Pods running in ACI through Virtual Kubelet)
 - An Azure Log Analytics Workspace + Containers solutions

 On Kubernetes, these Terraform files will :